 Slade and Wissow conclude that there is indeed varying effects of corporal punishment across cultures.

 In American cultural context, physical punishment bearing two slightly different faces.
 Physical punishment is associated with the behavioral problem among European American children but African American children who also experience corporal punishment are found to have a lower behavioral problem considering that African American mothers more often use corporal punishment than European American mothers.

 This may suggest that children’s perception is affected by the existing discipline strategy within families.
 If parents punish their children physically more often, children might consider corporal punishment as normal and therefore acceptable.

 In this case, negative outcomes in the future may be marginal.
 Slade and Wissow added that physical punishment caused “externalizing behavior” among 2-year old white non-Hispanic children but not on African American children.
 It might be that non-Hispanic parents do not use physical punishment on their children unlike African American parents and therefore the result is quite different.

-While in North Carolina, the study of Zolotor, Robinson, Runyan, Barr and Murphy suggests that the use of physical punishment would not only result to behavioral problem among children but also it could reduce the quality of “parent-child relationship and poorer mental health.”
+While in North Carolina, the study of Zolotor, Robinson, Runyan, Barr, and Murphy suggests that the use of physical punishment would not only result to the behavioral problem among children but also it could reduce the quality of “parent-child relationship and poorer mental health.”